-When facing a potentially dangerous infestation, DIY bee removal solutions, such as spraying a solution of vinegar and water on hives, are not only dangerous but will likely not work.
-Most people do not have the proper clothing or equipment to deal with bees on their own, so it is best to leave the hive alone and seek the help of an expert.
-Identifying the type of bee and implementing treatment plans is a job for an Ehrlich Technician.
+When facing a potentially dangerous infestation, DIY bee removal solutions, such as spraying a solution of vinegar and water on hives, are difficult and will likely not work.
+Most people do not have the proper clothing or equipment to deal with bees on their own, so it is best to leave the hive alone and seek the help of a professional bee exterminator.
+Identifying the type of bee and implementing pest control for bees is a job for an Ehrlich technician.

 Bees can be a nuisance to your property.
-If left untreated, a once small nest can become a much larger problem if it is not addressed in a timely manner.
-Stinging insect control is included in our PestFree365+ program.
-This service offers year-round protection for over 36 of the most common household pests, including bees.
+If left untreated, one small nest can become a much larger problem if not addressed promptly.
+Local bee control is included in our PestFree365+ program.
+This service offers year-round protection for 36 common household pests, including bees.

 Depending on the type of bee that is on your property, the best way to get rid of bees is to contact a professional pest control company, like Ehrlich, or work with a local beekeeper.
 Ehrlich Technicians do not do honey bee removal unless it is a situation where a hive needs to be removed from a wall or void in a home or business.